joansalto/annotetis/README.md

 ### How it works?

 First of all, users log in.
-You can comment, reply comments of other users, help community to acknowledge the best and more usefull comments using our rating system compound of: numerical vaules depending on likes and dislikes and a smilie face based on the IA API Moriarty.
+You can <b>comment</b>, <b>reply</b> comments of other users, help community to acknowledge the best and more usefull comments using our <b>rating system</b> compound of: numerical vaules depending on likes and dislikes and a smilie face based on the <b>IA API Moriarty</b>.

 #### Links: